 We’ve written a post on our blog about interesting things to do and see in Juneau, about the top restaurants and quirky bars in town.
 Also, if you are planning an extended lodging in Juneau, we’ve got it all sorted out here.

 - Juneau’s permanent population is 32,000, but it can actually change with about 6,000 people arriving each day on cruise ships or by plane during the summer months.

 - There are no roads connecting Juneau to the rest of Alaska!
-The city is isolated and can only be reached by plane or ship.
+The city is isolated, and you can only reach it by plane or ship.
 Honolulu (Hawaii) is the only other US State capital with no road connections to North America.